A Survey on Integrated Sensing and Communication with Intelligent Metasurfaces: Trends, Challenges, and Opportunities: RIS for Advanced DFRC Operations

-Since ISAC and NOMA share the goal of using the spectrum more efficiently, the integration of the two technologies has been studied in~\cite{2022_Zuo,2023_Zuo,2023_Lyu} with the aid of RISs.
-More specifically, the authors of these papers considered an RIS-assisted DFRC system with NOMA applied to achieve better communication performance.
+{\textit{3) Performance optimization:}} The authors of~\cite{2022_Zuo,2023_Zuo,2023_Lyu,2024_Nassar} considered an RIS-assisted DFRC system with NOMA applied to achieve better communication performance.
 Although the use of NOMA targets mainly improves the communication performance, a more efficient use of the spectrum for the purpose of communication allows better spectrum utilization for sensing also.
 For example, the authors of~\cite{2022_Zuo} reported a 300\% improvement in the radar minimum beampattern gain caused by the use of NOMA for communications.

 Rate-splitting multiple access (RSMA) is a generalized version of power-domain NOMA.
 In RSMA, the transmitted data is divided into distinct layers.
 These layers are then transmitted concurrently over the same time-frequency-code resources.
 At the receiving end, each user aims to decode its designated layer while treating the other layers as interference.
-This approach is known as \textit{rate splitting} and involves dividing the total rate among the users~\cite{2022_Mao,2023_Clerckx}.
+This approach is known as \textit{rate splitting} and involves dividing the total rate among the users~\cite{2022_Mao}.
 The fundamental concept behind RSMA is to leverage the interference among users constructively rather than considering it as a hindrance.
 This strategy has the potential to enhance the spectral efficiency and increase the overall throughput of the system~\cite{2020_Dizdar}.

 The use of the RSMA transmission scheme for RIS-assisted DFRC was investigated in~\cite{2023_Chen} with the goal of maximizing the SNR for target detection.
 Simulation results showed that a gain of approximately \unit[10]{dB} can be attained through the combined effect of using RISs and RSMA, compared to classical space-division multiple access (SDMA) systems that do not utilize RISs for transmission.
 It is worth mentioning, nevertheless, that this advantage comes as the cost of increased transmitter and receiver complexity.